optimization-workshop/optimization-workshop.github.io/content/reg.md

 2. Fill out the registration form.
 The only nontrivial part is the one concerning taxes, if you are not a resident of Colombia answer as follows:

     {{< figure src="/image0.jpg" width="500px" >}}
-3. Pay for registration through PayU.
+3. The system will take you to a paying service called PayU.
+Pay for registration using your preferred method
 4. Done.
 You should receive an invoice via email.